 Rauðfeldargjá – “Red-Fur Canyon”

 Arnarstapi is a picturesque little fishing village which is more or less completely abandoned in the wintertime but fills up with fishermen and travellers in the summertime.
 There are some incredible rock formations by the harbour and various species of birds nest there in the summer.
 A short walk from there there’s a huge sculpture half-troll Bárður Snæfellsás from the aforementioned Icelandic saga.

 Snæfellsjökull National Park

 Around this time, you’re getting close to Snæfellsjökull glacier.
 Underneath the glacier’s ice is an ancient volcano, which last erupted 1800 years ago.
-The crater of the Snæfellsjökull volcano is the entrance to a lost world in the Earth’s hollow centre in Jules Verne’s “Journey to the Center of the Earth,” through which the team enters into the planets hollow centre.
-In Iceland, Snæfellsjökull is famous as the landing place of aliens and/or a powerful centre of mystic spiritual energy.
-I don’t know about all that, but I can tell you for certain that it’s a beautiful place.
+The crater of the Snæfellsjökull volcano is the entrance to a lost world in the Earth’s hollow centre in Jules Verne’s Journey to the Center of the Earth (1864).
+In Iceland, Snæfellsjökull is also known as a landing place for visiting aliens and/or a powerful centre of mystic spiritual energy.
+While we cannot verify this aspect of the glacier, we can guarantee that Snæfellsjökull glacier is a beautiful mountain and well worth the visit.

 Driving to Vatnshellir: From Arnarstapi, continue on route 574 for about 10 minutes.
 The cave will be on the right of the road.
 Remember that you need a guided tour and you really should book ahead.

 PLEASE NOTE: Be careful and don’t get too close to the sea here.
 There is a powerful rogue wave and people have been hurt or even killed before.
 Driving to Djúpalónssandur: From Vatnshellir it’s just 5 minutes up the road on 574 until you get to a left-hand turn for Djúpalónssandur.
 From the turn, it’s about five minutes further driving.

 Rif village and the Freezer

 Rif is a tiny little fishing village made up of about 130 people and two streets.
 It’s also the home of the Freezer – a theatre, artist residency, hostel, bar and café all in one.
-Its owner, Kári, local actor, built it from scratch in an abandoned fish factory (hence the name).
+Its owner, Kári, a local actor, built it from scratch in an abandoned fish factory (hence the name).

 The Freezer has lots going on in the summertime: plays, one-man shows and concerts by both local legends and famous Icelandic bands.
 Driving to Rif: From Djúpalónssandur, find your way back to route 574, and then drive about 30 minutes further north.

 Kirkjufell, or “church-mountain” is one of the most distinctive mountains found in Iceland.
 It has made plenty of rounds on the internet as one of the most beautiful spots on the island – but even more recently, it appeared on the HBO hit show Game of Thrones.
 Hiking to the top is only for experienced hikers, but you can walk around the mountain in approximately three hours.
 Driving to Kirkjufell From Rif, you drive 10 minutes further along until route 574 merges with route 54.
 Head north-east on route 54 for another 20 minutes and you will be at Kirkjufell.
 You won’t miss it.
 It’s the big, mountain-shaped thing.

 Historic Stykkishólmur village

 Driving to Stykkishólmur: From Mt.
 Kirkjufell, continue on road 54 until you can take a left on route 58.
 You will see a sign saying “Stykkishólmur”.
 In all it’s about a 35-minute drive.
 Driving back to Reykjavík: Find your way back to route 54 and then cut across the peninsula by taking a left on route 56.
 Then it’s a left when you get back to route 54 and a straight shot to Borgarnes, and from there due south to Reykjavík on route 1.